All About Infant Massage

 How does infant massage benefit babies?

-Infant massage can also improve weight gain, growth, sleep duration, how well they sleep, calms a colicky baby by reducing stress, reduces crying, deepens the bond with parents when releasing oxytocin, and aids in development of motor skills!
+Infant massage can also improve weight gain, growth, sleep duration, and sleep quality.
+It can calm a colicky baby by reducing stress, it can reduce crying, and it deepens the bond between parent and baby by promoting the release of oxytocin!

-It may show improvements in sleeping patterns, improved muscle tone, regulation of behavioral states, being calm and able to calm self, and reduction in stress hormones!
+Benefits include improvements in sleeping patterns, improved muscle tone, regulation of behavioral states, improved ability to self-soothe, and reduction in stress hormones!

-Take cues from your baby- if they are calm and content, then a massage is probably welcomed!
-If they turn away from you, increase in crying, refuse to make eye contact, or remain stiff in your arms, then you may try the massage a little bit later.
+• Take cues from your baby.
+If they are calm and content, then a massage is probably welcomed!
+If they turn away from you, cry harder, refuse to make eye contact, or remain stiff in your arms, then you may try the massage a little bit later.

-If they are not receptive to the massage, then just try being present with them with touch.
+• If they are not receptive to the massage, simply try being present with them with touch.
 Lay your hands on their chest and breathe deeply.
-This is calming for you which allows your child to regulate as well!
+This can help both you and your baby stay calm.

 "When you give your baby a massage, you're actually stimulating her central nervous system," explains Tiffany Field, PhD, director of the Touch Research Institute at the University of Miami School of Medicine.